MisterTea/mame/docs/source/usingmame/usingmame.rst

 gives you a (quite long) list of available configuration options for MAME.
-These optons can always be modified at command line, or by editing them in mame.ini which is the main configuration file for MAME.
+These optons can always be modified at command line, or by editing them in mame.conf which is the main configuration file for MAME.
 You can find a description of some configuration options in the :ref:`mame-commandline-universal` section of the manual (in most cases, each configuration option has a corresponding command line option to configure and